-- INDIVIDUAL DEFENDER - 48 hours initial training + 103 hours persistent practice annually.For the serious citizens who wants to learn how to safely and effectively defend life and property from lethal threats
+- INDIVIDUAL DEFENDER - 48 hours initial training + 103 hours of persistent practice annually.For the serious citizens who want to learn how to safely and effectively defend life and property from lethal threats

 The table below contains a more detailed breakout of training phases and the activities involved during each phase.
 These guidelines are developed with our curriculum in mind but can be adapted by other training groups or instructors.